Who is eligible for carer’s leave?

 How much carer’s leave can be taken?

-This is expected to be set out in subsequent legislation.
-However, it is expected that eligible employees will be able to take up to one week of unpaid leave per year.
+Eligible employees can take up to one week of unpaid leave per year.
 Carer’s leave can either be taken in one block of one week or as individual days or half days.

 How can carer’s leave be taken?

-Employers will likely not be able to turn down requests to take carer’s leave but may be able to postpone employees taking carer’s leave if they believe that the operation of the business would be unduly disrupted by the employee taking leave at a requested time.
+Employers cannot turn down employee requests for carer’s leave but can ask an employee to postpone taking requested carer’s leave if they believe that the operation of the business would be seriously disrupted by the employee taking leave at a requested time.
+If the employer needs to postpone a carer’s leave, they must:

-Employees will likely not have to provide evidence to prove that they need to take leave to care for someone.
-Instead, they will be able to self-certify that they qualify for carer’s leave.
+Employees do not have to provide evidence to prove that they need to take leave to care for someone.
+Instead, they can self-certify that they qualify for carer’s leave.

 How does carer’s leave interact with other types of leave?

-Carer’s leave is intended to bolster the leave entitlements that already exist in the UK.
+Carer’s leave is aims to bolster the leave entitlements that already exist in the UK.
 Specifically, carer’s leave is designed to assist employees with long-term caring responsibilities.
-There are various types of leave already in place (eg time off for dependants, unpaid parental leave or even annual leave) that should instead be used for short-term care needs.
+There are various types of leave already in place (eg time off for dependants, unpaid parental leave, or even annual leave) that should instead be used for short-term care needs.

-For more information on the different types of leave, read Family leave and rights.
+For more information on different types of leave, read Family leave and rights.

 Practical implications of carer’s leave for employers

-• making or updating existing policies to inform employees about their right to take carer’s leave and how this will work
+making or updating existing policies to inform employees about their right to take carer’s leave and how this works

-• making a carer’s leave self-certification form for employees to complete when they are requesting carer’s leave
+making a carer’s leave self-certification form for employees to complete when they request carer’s leave

 Employers should also consider whether they want to offer enhanced rights (eg offering paid carer’s leave rather than unpaid carer’s leave).

-To find out more, see the government’s consultation outcome on carer’s leave.
+To find out more, see Acas’ guidance on carer’s leave.
 If you have any questions, do not hesitate to Ask a lawyer.

 If you wish to adopt a bespoke policy addressing carer’s leave, consider using our Bespoke drafting service.